silvia-odwyer/inversion/README.md

 ## Filters
 - **Image correction**: Sharpen, blur, adjustments to saturation, contrast, brightness, etc.,
+- **Vintage**: Monochrome, sepia, and vignettes add a vintage effect to images
+- **Retro**: Pop art, lomo, and dust overlays add a retro atmosphere to images
+- **Gradients**: Blends including gradients are also available
+- **Glitch**: These filters add a futuristic flair to images, and include RGB shifts, chromatic aberration, monitor scanlines, and other glitch effects.
-- **Filters**: Hue transforms, monochrome, sepia, blending with a variety of gradients, RGB shifts, tints,
+- **Filters**: Hue transforms, blending with a variety of gradients, RGB shifts, tints,
 - **Special effects**: Other effects such as applying vignettes, halftone, pixelization, noise, vintage effects, solarization etc.,
 - **Blending**: Blending with other images will also be available, such as using Multiply blend, Add blend, and so forth.

 ## Other Features
 - Image collage creation